Marissa Cuevas Flores is the founder and CEO of microTERRA based in Mexico.

 Q: What else did you learn from the fish farmers?

-A: We learned that feeding their fish is very expensive.
+A: We learned that 70 percent of their expenses go into feeding their fish.

 A man feeds fish at a fish farm.

-So, you had two big problems—waste and fish farmers needing cheaper fish food.
+And that was your aha! moment.
+You had two environmental problems— aquacultural waste and fish farmers needing cheaper fish food.
 That’s when you created your company, microTERRA.

 Location and Size